Third Cambridge Catalogue of Radio Sources

 The Third Cambridge Catalogue of Radio Sources (3C) is an astronomical catalogue of celestial radio sources detected originally at 159 MHz, and subsequently at 178 MHz.

 History

 3C

 The catalogue was published in 1959 by members of the Radio Astronomy Group of the University of Cambridge.
 Entries in the catalogue are identified by the prefix "3C" followed by the entry number, with a space - for example, 3C 273.
+The number denotes objects in order of increasing right ascension.
 The catalogue was produced using the Cambridge Interferometer on the west side of Cambridge.
 The interferometer had previously been used for the Second Cambridge Catalogue of Radio Sources (2C) survey, published in 1955.

 3CR

 The catalogue was subsequently revised by Bennett in 1962 using observations at 178 MHz, and for many years '3CR' was considered as the definitive listing of the brighter radio sources in the Northern Hemisphere.
 The revision resulted in a number of sources being deleted from the catalogue (as being below the flux limit of 9 Jy or as now-resolved blends of adjacent sources) and others being added.
 To avoid renumbering the existing sources (which were listed in RA order) these new sources were added using a decimal extension.
 E.g. 3C 323.1 follows 3C 323 in Right Ascension and precedes 3C 324.